SenseNet/sensenet/README.md

 <a name="GettingStarted"></a>
 ## Getting started
-Currently we offer two different versions of sensenet ECM.
+Currently we offer two different versions of sensenet ECM, ECM 6.5 and ECM 7.0.
 We recommend version 7.0 for new projects as it is more lightweight and flexible.

 ### sensenet ECM 7.0
 A modern ECM platform that can be integrated into existing or new web applications.
 We modularized sensenet ECM so that you can install only the parts you need.
 Take a look at the currently published [core components](/docs/sensenet-components.md)!